citp/privacy-policy-historical/u/uj/ujv/ujv.me.md

 #### HOW TO CONTACT US

-If you have any queries regarding your personal data or comments on this Privacy Policy, please email us - [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+If you have any queries regarding your personal data or comments on this Privacy Policy, please email us - ujvdotme@gmail.com